Colchester piggybackers claim new world record

 Anna Pancaldi, from the Colchester-based charity, said they were "absolutely thrilled" with the new benchmark.

-She said there were some anxious moments before the race as they tried to get people to take part.'So happy'
+She said there were some anxious moments before the race as they tried to get people to take part.

 She said: "We were definitely worried, because some people, I think, thought it was simply too silly, but it was brilliant fun.